roguewatt/via-framework/README.md

 ---

-# What VRI Is Not
+# What VIA Is Not

-VRI is not:
+VIA is not:
 - a forecasting algorithm;
 - a temporal database theory;
 - a leakage detection theory;
 - a replacement for feature stores;
 - a replacement for forecasting methodology.

-VRI is the temporal governance and auditing convention centred on Valid Time, Reference Time, and Issue Time.
+VIA is the temporal governance and auditing convention centred on Valid Time, Sample As-of Time, and Issue Time.

-The wider document describes how VRI interacts with adjacent production controls such as Cutoff, forecasting strategy, inference organisation, horizon coverage, and I/O schema.
+The wider document describes how VIA interacts with adjacent production controls such as Cutoff, forecasting strategy, inference organisation, horizon coverage, and I/O schema.

 ---